tommytoyou/tommytoyou/README.md

 🔭 I’m currently working on a bachelor's degree in order to live a more fulfilling and happier life.
 Yaaaayyy!!! 👯

-😄 We are all, even you and me, powerful, beautiful, extraordinary beings capable of effecting positie change within themselves and thier environement when we choose to. #iChooseTo
+😄 We are all, even you and me, powerful, beautiful, extraordinary beings capable of effecting positie change within ourselves and our environement when we choose to. #iChooseTo

 ⚡ Fun fact: Having fun releases endorphins which cause us to live longer.